VilijaSetkute/Mygom_tech_task/README.md

 # Mygom.Tech qualification task:

-Create dropdown component from scratch using React and Typescript
+Dropdown component from scratch using React and Typescript

 To check component run `npm start`